safe-global/safe-docs/docs/intro_02_accounts.md

 sidebar_label: EOAs vs. contract accounts
 ---

-So what is the difference between the two different types of accounts on Ethereum: externally owned accounts (EOAs) and contract accounts?
+What is the difference between the two different types of accounts on Ethereum: externally owned accounts (EOAs) and contract accounts?

 ![](assets/eaosvssmartcontract.png)